idkfelix/year12/Maths/Recursion & Financial.md

 - **Term** - A product of a pattern
 - **Arithmetic** - Pattern with only addition and subtraction
 - **Geometric** - Pattern with multiplication and division
-## Linear Growth & Decay
+##Arithmetic Sequence
-- Also referred to as Simple Interest
+- Simple Interest
+- Flat Rate Depreciation
+- Arithmetic Sequence
-- Increase / Decrease by percentage of starting value each term
+- Increase / Decrease by percentage of the principle value each term
 - $$\begin{align}
 V_{0} &= \text{Principle Value}\\
 r &= \text{Annual Interest}\\